MoveUpHealth/example-shopping-interface/designdocs/README.md

 Displaying the password in a url is acceptable in the early stages of development for testing purposes, but this should not be removed once the signin implementation is completed.

 # Frontend Design

+The frontend will use the React library to render the webpages.
+It will use the Axios library to send HTTP requests such as GET, POST, and DELETE to the corresponding routes and commands set up on the backend.

 ## Mockups